codedbychavez-labs/ZSTRA-store-page-sample/README.md

 # Bazar-store-page
-An HTML and CSS Transformed Mockup
+An HTML and CSS Transformed Figma Mockup